 Outfoxed is easily variable, with the fox pawn movement being the fastest way to adjust the difficulty of the game.
 Beating it soundly every time?
 Make the fox move five spaces when the dice don’t come up the way you want them to, instead.

 My biggest issue with Outfoxed was actually with the color choices in the clue decoder.
 In my head, green means success and should associate a positive with the clue in question.
 However, the creators configured these the opposite way, and that always gives me pause.

-You can get Outfoxed right here for less than $15.
+You can get Outfoxed right here.
 It makes an amazing gift, too.
 Don’t wait!